spencer4404/tinyOLED/README.md

 updated March 23, 2024 and various other dates

-This repository contains code for testing SSD1306 OLED using ATtiny85 microcontroller This code has been built for ECE-304 Spring semester 2024
+This repository contains code for testing SSD1306 OLED using ATtiny85 microcontroller This code has been built for ECE-304

 The user-defined library for I2C and SSD1306 is contained in tinyOLED.c (source code) and tinyOLED.h (API).